 How To Store And Reheat Jamaican Patties

-Patties are best eaten fresh but you can keep them for up to 2 to 3 days stored in an airtight container.
+Patties are best eaten fresh but you can keep them in the fridge for up to 2 to 3 days stored in an airtight container.
 If you don’t plan on eating them straight away, leave them to cool down before placing in the freezer for up to 2 months.

 To reheat, simply place in the microwave and heat until piping hot throughout, you can also place them in the oven for around 15 minutes at 180°C.